celvinren/flutter_code_test/README.md

 ## Mobile App Developer

-If you are applying for a mobile app developer position then please develop your solution using one of these choices:s
+If you are applying for a mobile app developer position then please develop your solution using one of these choices:

 * NativeScript Angular/Vue for either iOS/Android
+* Flutter for iOS/Android
+* React Native for iOS/Android
 * Swift for iOS
 * Kotlin for Android
-* Flutter for iOS/Android
-* React Native for iOS/Android

 # How do I submit my solution?